On the addition of an $SU(2)$ quadruplet of scalars to the Standard Model: One further case

-\paragraph{Relevance of the magenta, red, yellow, and orange lines:} We have randomly generated $10^6$ sets of parameters $\lambda_1, \ldots, \lambda_5$, and $\nu$, and we have explicitly minimized $V_4$ for each of these sets.
-We have found that by applying conditions~\eqref{hj22}--\eqref{hj24} just along the \emph{magenta, red, yellow, and orange lines} allows one to discard the majority (up to 99.96\%) of the parameter sets that violate the BFB conditions.
-However, in order to achieve exact agreement with the results of the minimization of $V_4$ the selected parameter sets should be re-evaluated by applying conditions~\eqref{hj22}--\eqref{hj24} for every possible $\left( \delta, \gamma_5, \varepsilon^2 \right)$ on the upper part of sheet~3.\footnote{It is more efficient to firstly minimize the quantity $\Delta$ in Eq.~\eqref{eq:Delta} over the upper part of sheet~3, then to discard the points where $\Delta$ is negative, and finally to apply condition~\eqref{uocppv2}.}
+\paragraph{Relevance of the lines:} We have randomly generated $10^6$ sets of parameters $\lambda_1, \ldots, \lambda_5, \nu$, and we have explicitly minimized $V_4$ for each of these sets.
+We have found that by applying conditions~\eqref{hj22}--\eqref{hj24} just along the \emph{magenta, red, yellow, and orange lines} allows one to discard the majority (up to 99.95\%) of the potentials that are not bounded from below.
+In order to achieve exact agreement with the results of the minimization of $V_4$, the selected parameter sets should be re-evaluated by applying conditions~\eqref{hj22}--\eqref{hj24} for every possible $\left( \delta, \gamma_5, \varepsilon \right)$ on the upper part of sheet~3.
+Since the convexity of phase space is stronger than in the case $Y=1/2$ with reflection symmetry, a larger number of points must be used for the scan; we have used $10^5$ points $\left( \delta, \gamma_5, \varepsilon \right)$.\footnote{An alternative approach would be to firstly minimize the quantity $\Delta$ in Eq.~\eqref{eq:Delta} over the upper part of sheet~3, then to discard the points where $\Delta$ is negative, and finally to apply condition~\eqref{uocppv2}.}